marcpage/libernet/README.md

 7          | 11.8       | 1,449     | 70,179,856  | 938,827,609 | urgent        | 268,435,500       | 45 seconds
 8          | 300        | 300       | 188,138,959 | 188,138,959 | urgent ...    | 4,294,967,000     | 12 minutes

-Given that there is a limit to the number of []"similar to" results](#data-matching) that can be returned (around 10,000), in spaces that can be crowded, it may require paying the higher price just to be seen.
+Given that there is a limit to the number of ["similar to" results](#data-matching) that can be returned (around 10,000), in spaces that can be crowded, it may require paying the higher price just to be seen.
 For instance, after 10,000 [Address History](#address-history) entries exist for a url, even with [delete filtering](#deleting-data), you will need to increase the matching to make sure it makes it into the list.
 This means that for more established or more popular websites, it will take more and more compute power to do updates.